Kur0Daisuke/KuroOs/README.md

 # What is this?
-This is a site build to run like an operating system but not fully functional as it will be compared to the real **"OS"**
+This is a site build to run like an operating system but not fully functional as it will be compared to the real ``* OS *``

 # What features will this have?
 this will have features such as